-FabLearn NYC 2020 is happy to announce three conference keynotes: Laura Devendorf, Lissa Soep, and Lining Yao.
+FabLearn NYC 2020 is happy to announce four conference keynotes: Laura Devendorf, Lissa Soep, Lining Yao and Cynthia Solomon.

 Laura Devendorf is an assistant professor in Information Science and the ATLAS Institute at the University of Colorado Boulder.
 Her research questions the role of design and making in the wake of increasingly pressing global challenges.
 She directs the Unstable Design Lab where she works closely with students across engineering, information science, and art to speculate on alternative futures for technology.
 The lab currently focuses on weaving smart textiles and how themes of slowness, presence, and material negotiation can be used as both a practice and metaphor to formulate these visions.
 She earned bachelors’ degrees in studio art and computer science from the University of California Santa Barbara before earning her Ph.D. at UC Berkeley School of Information.
 Her research has been featured on National Public Radio and has received multiple best paper awards at top conferences in the field of human-computer interaction.